ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * a comparison using the operator `<` yields false.

-When any path or function expression on either side of a comparison results in a nodelist consisting of a single node, that side is replaced by the value of its node and then:
+When any query or function expression on either side of a comparison results in a nodelist consisting of a single node, that side is replaced by the value of its node and then:

 * a comparison using the operator `==` yields true if and only if the comparison